When using Algolia, you may want to keep the best practice of separating your multiple development environments: development, staging, qa, production…

 You can repeat the same operation for all of your environments.
 The only elements shared between your environments are the number of records and operations since they belong to the same application.

 This approach provides a complete isolation between the different environments.
-From Algolia’s point of view it will be different accounts (for example two different STARTER plans) that you will manage from the same dashboard.
+From Algolia’s point of view it will be different accounts (for example two different ESSENTIAL plans) that you will manage from the same dashboard.

 You can create a new application in the My Account section of the dashboard.
 Then, in the Applications tab, select Create a new application.
 You can then easily switch between your application via the top-left dropdown menu.